minimaxir/imgmaker/README.md

 imgmaker is a Python package that counterintuitively leverages headless Google Chrome for image generation, which has many benefits:

-- Renders images at Retina resolution (2x DPI), and downsamples them by default for improved antialiasing.
+- Renders images at Retina resolution (2x DPI) for improved image/text quality, and downsamples them by default for further improved antialiasing.
-- Templates are just HTML and CSS, allowing them to be tweaked even by non-engineers.
+- Templates are just HTML and CSS, allowing them to be tweaked even by designers.
 - Since the CSS is responsive, you get conditional image adjustments based on the image width without additional code flows.
+- Optional dynamic image height to fit whatever text is provided.
 - Leverages jinja2 for Python templating, Bulma for high-quality CSS-only layouts, and Font Awesome for icon fonts.
 - Markdown support for templates for improved styling.

+The generated images can be used for many things, including social sharing thumbnails, Twitter bots, and APIs.

 ## Installation